IBM/istio101/workshop/exercise-5/README.md

 ## Connect Istio Ingress Gateway to the IBM Cloud Kubernetes Service NLB Host Name

-NLB host names are the DNS host names you can generate for each IBM Cloud Kubernetes deployment exposed with the NLB (LoadBalancer service).
+NLB host names are the DNS host names you can generate for each IBM Cloud Kubernetes deployment exposed with the Network LoadBalancer(NLB) service.
 These host names come with SSL certificate, the DNS registration, and health checks so you can benefit from them for any deployments that you expose via the NLB on IBM Cloud Kubernetes Service.

-This means you can run the IBM Cloud Kubernetes Service ALB, an API gateway of your choice, an Istio ingress gateway, and an MQTT server in parallel in your IBM Cloud Kubernetes Service cluster.
+You can run the IBM Cloud Kubernetes Service ALB, an API gateway of your choice, an Istio ingress gateway, and an MQTT server in parallel in your IBM Cloud Kubernetes Service cluster.
 Each one will have its own:

     1. Publicly available wildcard host name
     2. Wildcard SSL certificate associated with the host name